| Title: | Access and Visualize AEMET Weather and Climate Data |

 speed |

-Numeric vector of wind speeds. |
+A numeric vector of wind speeds. |

 direction |

-Numeric vector of wind directions. |
+A numeric vector of wind directions. |

 n_directions |

-Numeric value with the number of direction bins to plot
+The number of direction bins to plot

 (petals on the rose).
 Valid values are |